 When the Girls of summer played for pay, they proved women did not have to sacrifice their femininity to excel in a man's world.

 Visitors to the Baseball Hall of Fame in Cooperstown, New York, were mystified one weekend last fall to behold an ebullient throng of older women trooping around the place as if they owned it.
 Which, in a manner of speaking, they did.
 Once, those senior citizens were the glamorous Girls of Summer - stars of the only professional female baseball league this country ever had.
 Playing for teams with such unabashedly sexist names as the Chicks, the Peaches and the Lassies, they swung for the fences, barreled down the base paths and signed autographs for their adoring fans just like the big-league ballplayers.
 But they weren't merely shadows of their male counterparts.
 They added dash and excitement to the national pastime and, in so doing, made it uniquely their own.
 Sportswriters dubbed them the "Queens of Swat" and the "Belles of the Ball Game."
 They called each other "Moe" and "Tiby," "Nickie" and "Pepper," "Jeep" and "Flash."
-They rode stuffy buses from city to city, played six games a week and doubleheaders on Sunday, and dreaded the day in September when the grueling season would come to an end.
-Now, aging in body but ageless in spirit, they were in town to attend the unveiling of a new permanent exhibition in their honor.
+They rode stuffy buses from city to city, played six games a week and doubleheaders on Sunday, and dreaded the day in September when the gruelling season would come to an end.
+Now, ageing in body but ageless in spirit, they were in town to attend the unveiling of a new permanent exhibition in their honor.

 Dedicated to "Women in Baseball," the intriguing collection of uniforms, photographs and trophies salutes the 545 athletes from the United States, Cuba and Canada who were part of the All-American Girls Professional Baseball League (AAGPBL) from its inception in 1943 to its demise 12 years later.
 It is an impressive tribute, and one so richly deserved that most of the heretofore unsung heroines can't understand what took so long.
 As one of them pointedly noted in Cooperstown: it doesn't say "men's Baseball Hall of Fame," does it?